hazelcast/hazelcast-nodejs-client/CONFIG.md

 You can use TLS/SSL to secure the connection between the client and members.
 If you want TLS/SSL enabled for the client-cluster connection, you should set an SSL configuration.
-Once set, the connection (socket) is established out of an `options`" object supplied by the user.
+Once set, the connection (socket) is established out of an `options` object supplied by the user.

 Hazelcast Node.js Client uses a user supplied SSL `options` object to pass to [`tls.connect` of Node.js](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback).
 There are two ways